magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/raspberry-pi-cm4.md

 - **Connectivity options**: 4G, LoRa, Wi-Fi/BLE, WiFi HaLow (802.11ah WiFi)
 - **Enclosure**: Truly IPC-grade stability and ruggedness

 In this tutorial we will use Elastel EG500 as edge gateway to collect data from RS485 Modbus temperature & humidity sensor, also collect the DI status value and control the DO on/off which wiring a LED light.
-EG500 will connect to ThingsBoard for data visualizing and controlling the LED.
+EG500 will connect to IoT Hub for data visualizing and controlling the LED.

 ## Prerequisites

-To continue with this guide, you will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://thingsboard.io/installations/choose-region/){:target="_blank"} server.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

-Also, you will require the following items:
+You will require the following items:

 - An **Elastel EG500** device
 - An **RS485 Modbus Temperature & Humidity sensor**